 As described above, all have a responsibility to report safeguarding issues to the safeguarding lead.
-This form should be used.
+The form to be used is available for staff on the RCN Group intranet.

 Where incidents are reported in line with the procedure above, these will be reviewed by the safeguarding lead and action taken as described above.